infosif360/SIF360-launch-proof/Readme.md

 # 🚀 SIF360 Launch Proof Repository

-Welcome to the official launch proof for [SIF360.com](https://www.sif360.com) — India’s First Platform to Discover & Track Structured Investment Funds (SIFs).
+Welcome to the official launch proof for [SIF360.com](https://www.sif360.com) — India’s First Platform to Discover & Track Specialized Investment Funds (SIFs).

-This repository contains verifiable proof that SIF360 was publicly launched on **August 15, 2025**, using a combination of cryptographic, public, and visual timestamp methods.
+This repository contains verifiable proof that SIF360 was publicly launched on **August 21, 2025**, using a combination of cryptographic, public, and visual timestamp methods.

 ---